How to Create a Patreon for Your YouTube Channel

 Finally, Patreon takes you back to the main Merch settings tab, where you can now see your newly set-up loyalty program.

 Launch and Monetize

 Now, if you’ve set everything up to your liking, hit Launch.
-Patreon may — in some cases — take a few days to verify you and your content.
-Finally, announce your shiny new page to your various followers.
+Patreon may — in some cases — take a few days to verify you and your content, but it’s usually much faster.

 Patreon also allows you to set a number of special offers for your launch, which we won’t cover here.

 Soon, hopefully, you’ll see some cash flow.
 But how do you get paid?